oroinc/documentation/commerce/user_guide/marketing_promotions/sample_promotion_1.3.rst

 Set up a Segment with Products to Promote
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To set up such promotion in the management console, we first need to make sure that a :ref:`product segment <user-guide-filters-segments>` is created that would :ref:`include the items intended for sale <user-guide--new-arrivals>`.
+To set up such promotion in the management console, we first need to make sure that a :ref:`product segment <user-guide--business-intelligence--filters-segments>` is created that would :ref:`include the items intended for sale <user-guide--new-arrivals>`.

 **To set up such segment:**

 1. Navigate to **Reports&Segments** in the main menu and click **Manage Segments**.
 2. Click **Create Segment** in the top right corner.
-3. Create a *Sale* :ref:`segment <user-guide-filters-segments>`, populate it with the products for sale and save it.
+3. Create a *Sale* :ref:`segment <user-guide--business-intelligence--filters-segments>`, populate it with the products for sale and save it.

    As an example, we added four products to the segment.